Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-93DSnzyAqFI.md

 ### Transcript

-> um strict secret mode so leaked in two weeks exactly
+> strict secret mode so leaked in two weeks exactly